RedisLabs/redislabs-docs/content/glossary/_index.md

 More info: [Rack-zone awareness in Redis Enterprise Software]({{<relref "/rs/clusters/configure/rack-zone-awareness.md">}})
 {{%/definition%}}

+{{%definition "replication backlog"%}}
+Databases using replication or Active-Active maintain a backlog to synchronize the primary and replica shards.
+{{%/definition%}}

 {{%definition "re-sharding"%}}
 Distributing keys and their values among new shards.
 {{%/definition%}}